2023DD2480Group20/CI-Server/README.md

 ### Contributions

 ### Essence

-By assessing our team according to the Essence standard, we can say that we are currently in the state "Collaborating".
+By assessing our team according to the Essence standard, we can say that we are currently in the state of "Collaborating".
 The team is past the states of "Seeded" and "Formed" as the team itself has been defined already.
 There are set ways of working the team follows and the organizing is clear.
-The team is also able to communicate openly about questions, issues etc. Furthermore, our team now know a bit about each other and people can trust other team mates.
-In order for our team to reach the state "Performing" there might have to be a bit more work being done independently without input from others so that work can be done more efficiently.
+Now, our team is also able to communicate openly about questions, issues, etc. and is also able to work on separate topics to form a cohesive unit.
+Furthermore, our team now knows a bit about each other and people can trust their teammates.
+Some parts of the state of "Performing" are reached; the team does what it is supposed to and can work without external help.
+But to fully reach it, our team might need to become a bit more flexible to adapt to different situations that might arise.
+The team should also make sure to not do any work that might go to waste to reach full effieciency.